faraadi/nord-ui/site/src/assets/documents/getting-started/introduction.md

 Nord UI is a free and open-source CSS UI Framework, based on Nord color palette.

-Using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers. it's lightweight and has minimum impact on your bundle size, see [here](https://bundlephobia.com/result?p=nord-ui).
+Using CSS features like Flexbox and Custom properties, Nord UI make it easy to build user interfaces for modern browsers. it's lightweight and has minimum impact on your bundle size, see [Bundle Phobia result](https://bundlephobia.com/result?p=nord-ui).

 ## Features